所屬分類:報告與見解發佈時間:2026-03-06

 1. Scope

-This methodology describes how Lianhe Green conducts a Second Party Opinion (SPO) on sustainable finance frameworks and instruments.
-This methodology covers our general approach when providing second party opinions on Green, Social, Sustainability or Sustainability-Linked finance instruments (such as bonds or loans) or finance frameworks, whether using a use of proceeds approach or the sustainability-linked approach, collectively known as “sustainable debt instruments” and their associated frameworks.
+This methodology describes how Lianhe Green Development Co., Ltd (Lianhe Green) conducts a Second Party Opinion (SPO) on sustainable finance frameworks and instruments after issuance.
+This methodology covers our general approach when providing SPO on Green, Social, Sustainable, Transition or Sustainability-Linked finance instruments (such as bonds or loans) or finance frameworks, whether using a use of proceeds approach or the sustainability-linked approach, collectively known as “sustainable debt instruments” and their associated frameworks.

-This methodology is applicable globally to a wide variety of financial instruments and financing frameworks, including those issued by corporate entities, financial institutions, multilateral development banks, and sovereign, regional and local government and project and structured finance vehicles.
-In determining the applicability of this methodology, we review the specific circumstances of each financial instrument or financing framework.
+This Methodology applies to a wide range of finance instruments and finance frameworks globally, including those issued by corporate entities, financial institutions, multilateral development banks, as well as sovereign, regional and local governments, and project structured finance instruments.
+In determining the applicability of this methodology, we review the specific circumstances of each finance instrument or finance framework.

-For market participants wishing to assess the sustainability credentials of an issuer’s specific finance instruments or finance frameworks, SPOs provide an independent and comparable assessment of their environmental or social contributions.
+For market participants wishing to assess the sustainability credentials of an issuer/borrower’s specific finance instruments or finance frameworks, SPOs provide an independent and comparable assessment of their environmental or social contributions.
 The analytical factors incorporated into our SPO approach are designed to distinguish finance instruments and finance frameworks that make a material contribution to long-term sustainable development from those whose green or social impact may be overstated or unclear.
-This includes consideration of finance instruments or finance frameworks.
-The alignment of the framework within the context of the issuer’s sustainability strategy.
+This includes consideration of the alignment of the finance instruments or finance frameworks within the context of the issuer/borrower’s sustainability strategy.

-SPOs cover sustainability elements that may be of interest to market participants, but SPO ratings are not credit ratings.
-When establishing an SPO, we may consider data, information or assessments publicly disclosed by the issuer, particularly those regarding financing instrument documents or finance frameworks; published research or indicators from Lianhe Green; or from relevant third-party sources.
-We may also use non-public information provided by issuers.
+SPOs cover sustainability elements that may be of interest to market participants, but SPO assessments are not credit ratings.
+When establishing an SPO, we may consider data, information or assessments publicly disclosed by the issuer/borrower, particularly those regarding financing instrument documents or finance frameworks; published research or indicators from Lianhe Green; or from relevant third-party sources.
+We may also use non-public information provided by issuers/borrowers.

 2. Methodology

-Lianhe Green’s SPO methodology provides an independent benchmark assessment of the extent to which sustainable debt instruments and their frameworks are aligned with generally accepted market principles and/or guidance.
-These principles and/or guidelines include, but are not limited to:
+Lianhe Green’s SPO methodology provides an independent benchmark assessment of the alignment of sustainable debt instruments and their frameworks with generally accepted market principles and/or guidance.
+These principles and/or guidelines include, but are not limited to, the following:

-• International Capital Markets Association (ICMA) Green Bond Principles (GBP);
+• International Capital Markets Association (ICMA)’s Green Bond Principles (GBP);

 • ICMA’s Social Bond Principles (SBP);